craighulme/Vortex2plus2/README.md

-Vortex2+2 is an extension for [vortex](https://vortex.towerstats.com/) to add many more features Please join the [discord server](https://discord.gg/yMSKVKSVxZ) to get early releases and sneak peaks, and submit suggestions for vortex2+2!
+Vortex2+2 is an extension for [vortex](https://vortex.towerstats.com/) to add many more features Please join the [Vortex2+2 & AIS discord server](https://discord.gg/3Rphp3duKR) to get early releases and sneak peaks, and submit suggestions for vortex2+2 and AIS!

 current features are:
 - Clean custom dark ui